IamPekka058/github_flutter/README.md

 Please submit issues and pull requests, help out, or just give encouragement.

 **Notice**: This is not an official GitHub project.
 It is maintained by volunteers.
 We are looking for contributors.
-If you're interested or have questions, head over to discussions https://github.com/SpinlockLabs/github.dart/discussions

 ## Features